-This model does not tick a lot of boxes in regards to smart features, but that’s because its manufacturer - Watts Water Technologies - aimed at making it highly functional while keeping its price tag within an affordable range.
+This model does not tick a lot of boxes in regards to smart features, but that’s because of its manufacturer – Watts Water Technologies – aimed at making it highly functional while keeping its price tag within an affordable range.

 The Watts M7002 RV Pro is very compact at 21 by 9.5 by 9 inches and weighs around 26 pounds.
 This weight is inclusive of a 0.33 cu.
 Ft. resin bed that the softener comes loaded with from the factory.

 These resin beads have a capacity of 10,000 grains and come pre-treated.
-That’s to say that you can connect it your water supply directly without the need of adding salt.
+That’s to say that you can connect it to your water supply directly without the need of adding salt.

 The 10000-grain capacity is enough to sustain the needs of a family of around 3 people who want a regular supply of soft water for drinking, cooking, and showering in an RV.